tempertemper/www.tempertemper.net/src/site/posts/2021-07-07--text-underline-thickness-on-chrome.md

 People don't generally jump from browser to browser, comparing a website to ensure it looks the same everywhere, but when 'thicker' is actually 'too thick', even in isolation, there's a problem.

-I wondered whether it might be the default thickness; once I manually specified a value with `text-decoration-thickness` it would rectify itself.
+I wondered whether it might be something to do with a different default thickness; once I manually specified a value with `text-decoration-thickness` (which has [great browser support](https://caniuse.com/mdn-css_properties_text-decoration-thickness)) it would hopefully rectify itself.

 Unfortunately it didn't.
-It seems the way Chromium browsers calculate `text-decoration-thickness` is different.
-I tried pixels, ems, and all the others, but those underlines are always thicker in Edge, Chrome and Opera.
+It seems the way Chromium browsers *calculate* `text-decoration-thickness` is different, so it doesn't matter whether you override the default value or set it manually.
+And the units don't seem to make any difference either: I tried pixels, ems, you name it; those underlines always looked ungainly in Edge, Chrome and Opera.

-I considered looking into how the calculation is done, and even exploring *why* it's that way, but life is currently too hectic to delve that deep.
-I accepted that it's not right and looked for a fix.
+I considered delving into how the calculation is done, and even exploring *why* it's that way, but life is currently too hectic, and sometimes it's enough to accept something for what it is and try to fix it.

-It's only really second level headings with links in them that look unwieldy. `<h1>`s never have links, and the slightly thicker underline doesn't look too odd on `<h3>`s and below, so I targeted links in `<h2>`s:
+It was only really second level headings with links in them that were too chunky. `<h1>`s on this site never have links, and the slightly thicker underline doesn't look wrong on `<h3>`s and below, so I targeted links in `<h2>`s:

 ```css
 h2 a {